What to expect as the person's dementia progresses

 - The loss of the ability to eat, walk and use the toilet without assistance.

 Care may be required 24 hours a day.
-At this stage, it's vital for families and caregivers to continue to support the person to ensure the highest quality of life possible.
+At this stage, it's vital for caregivers to continue to support the person to ensure the highest quality of life possible.

 What to expect at the end-of-life